Examining Authoritarian Vs. Authoritative Parenting

 Children of authoritarian parents generally grow up well-behaved because they were punished severely for misbehavior.
 However, they may exhibit difficulty controlling their anger, trouble making decisions, and a tendency toward rebellious behavior as they get older.
 They may find it easier to work in a group dynamic with a clear authority figure and easily conform to others’ standards.
 These children may also associate obedience with love and tend toward dependent behaviors.

-Authoritative parenting overview and outcomes
+Authoritative parenting and its effects on children

 Authoritative parents are typically seen as offering reasonable demands and a high level of responsive affection.

-Characteristics of authoritative parenting include
+Characteristics of authoritative parenting

 • Open, constructive communication where the child is allowed to express opinions, but the parent has the final say.
 Children are given age-appropriate choices and responsibilities.